Health and Safety

 The safety, comfort, and well-being of our patrons, staff, students, and artists is our top priority.

-For the past several months, our team has been hard at work integrating new protocols across all levels of our organization to ensure we can deliver world-class experiences to you in as safe a manner as possible.
+Our team has been hard at work integrating new protocols across all levels of our organization to ensure we can deliver world-class experiences to you in as safe a manner as possible.
 We have worked in conjunction with national and state health guidelines, medical professionals, local business leaders, and our union partners to create a comprehensive safety plan that is intended to mitigate risks as much as possible so we may gather and enjoy all that live theatre has to offer.

 Since the initial shutdown, we have learned a great deal about how transmission occurs and so we have adapted our practices accordingly.
 We believe strongly that Gulfshore Playhouse should be there for those who are looking to begin the healing process through the power of live theatre and so we are doing everything in our power to make it so.
 With that being said, we recognize that each of us has a different level of safety with regards to resuming activities.
 We encourage you to read through the provided materials on this page to determine your own level of comfort as we are aware this is a deeply personal topic with many mitigating factors.